ajisetiawan716/ajisetiawan716.github.io/pages/about.md

 <br>

 Hi I am <b>{{ site.author.name }}</b> :wave:,<br>
-a dedicated <b>Multimedia</b> graduate from <b>Ma'arif NU 03 Larangan Vocational School</b>.
+a dedicated <b>Multimedia</b> graduate from <b>Ma'arif NU 03 Larangan Vocational High School</b>.
 With a robust foundation in multimedia technologies and creative design, I bring a blend of technical expertise and artistic vision to every project.
 I have interests and hobbies in the field of IT, graphic design and amateur programming.
 I also accept freelance work.<br>Please contact me at the contact below if you need graphic design services or anything else.
 </p>

 <p class="text-center"> {% include social.html %} </p>